zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

 Duration: 15 minutes

 Contoso Insurance has asked you to migrate their on-premises SQL database to Azure SQL Database.
-In this exercise, you will provision a new SQL Server in Azure, configure the firewall for that SQL Server, and then use SSMS to migrate the ContosoInsurance database from on-premises to Azure SQL Database.
+In this exercise, you will provision a new SQL Server in Azure, configure the firewall for that SQL Server, and then use SSMS to migrate the Contoso Insurance database from on-premises to Azure SQL Database.

 ### Task 1: Provision a SQL Server